-Plan to leave your dog at Daycare for a full day on their first day.
+Plan to leave your dog at daycare for a full day on their first day (7 am to at least 3 pm).
 We want to take as much time as your dog needs to feel comfortable.
 Safety is our number one concern and introductions are always be done slowly under a watchful, trained eye.

-Q: What if my dogs gets a bad evaluation?
+Q: What if my dog gets a bad evaluation?

-A: If your dogs has good socials skills, but lacks in manners or another skill, we will set your dog up on a plan to achieve the goals needed for attending day care.
 This is usually a home training plan for you to work and follow.
-If you agree to follow the plan and we see progress in your dogs abilities (with continued progress reports) they are welcome to continued coming to day care, during that training plan.
+If you agree to follow the plan and we see progress in your dog’s abilities (with continued progress reports) they are welcome to continue coming to daycare, during that training plan.

-Q: I heard it’s hard to get a dog into day care with you… and that dogs gets kicked out a lot.
+Q: I heard it’s hard to get a dog into daycare at Tails-A-Wagging… and that dogs get kicked out a lot.
 True?

-A: We certainly would be what you would call a high refusal day care… this means not all dogs who apply get in to Tails.
-But that is how it should be for a facility like us.
-Day care is not for every dog.
-And we do have a standard that all dogs must be able to do.
+A: We certainly would be what you would call a high refusal daycare… this means not all dogs who apply get into Tails.
+But that is how it should be for a facility like ours.
+Daycare is not for every dog, and we do have a standard that all dogs must be able to abide by.

 Q: Rumor has it you are full anyway… what to do?

 We often have a waitlist in the winter months, so we might be booked out a bit in advance for NEW DOG reservations, but in spring and summer, we often have more availability.

 If you haven’t yet, be sure to like us on Facebook, Instagram, and TikTok as we post daycare availability there!

 Q: Are there certain breeds of dogs you do not accept?